 Front end developers are also known as ‘client-side’ programmers, and they’re perhaps the most design-oriented of the three.
 A front end coder is responsible for everything that a website user sees and interacts with.
 These coders design how a website looks, and they program all of the interactive features on each of the pages.

-Fullstack developers are multifaceted programmers with a wide range of web development skills.
-They perform the full range of website building responsibilities, including both front and backend work.
-To do so, fullstack coders must learn all of the coding languages used by both trades.
+Full stack developers are multifaceted programmers with a wide range of web development skills.
+They perform the full range of website building responsibilities, including both front end and back end work.
+To do so, full stack coders must learn all of the coding languages used by both trades.
 Companies view these programmers as enormously valuable, as a business can hire one person (or group of people) to manage its entire website operation.

-In addition to a high salary, fullstack developers enjoy a host of job opportunities due to their wide range of skills.
+In addition to a high salary, full stack developers enjoy a host of job opportunities due to their wide range of skills.
 This is a very popular field for coding bootcamp students to choose due to its versatility.
-As a fullstack professional, students can choose a path in either front end or backend development.
+As a full stack web developer, students can choose a path in either front end or backend development.

 How to Become a Web Developer